larisanti/hotel-data/README.md

 ## Project Overview

-This project analyzes hotel reservations data to evaluate cancellation rates and revenue generated from special charges.
-The analysis emphasizes data accuracy and preparation, ensuring a clean dataset for meaningful insights.
-Various Microsoft Excel tools were employed for data cleaning, formatting, and presentation.
+This project focuses on analyzing hotel reservations data to assess cancellation rates and revenue generated from special charges.
+The analysis highlights meticulous data preparation and accuracy, ensuring a reliable dataset for extracting meaningful insights.
+Advanced Microsoft Excel techniques were employed for data cleaning, formatting, and presentation, demonstrating proficiency in transforming raw data into actionable results.

 ## Project Steps